The 10 FIS Rules of

-A skier or snowboarder may overtake another skier or snowboarder from above or below or from the right or the left, provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.
+A skier or snowboarder may overtake another skier or snowboarder above or below and from the right or to the left, provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.

 Entering, starting and moving upwards

-A skier or snowboarder entering a marked run, starting again after stopping or moving upwards on the slopes must look up and down the slopes so that he can do so without endangering himself or others.
+A skier or snowboarder entering a marked run, starting again after stopping or moving upwards on the slopes must look up and down the slopes so that he does not endanger himself or others.